Backyard Burn Permits

 Written statement explaining your reasons for the request and identifying the materials to be burned, date(s) and time of the burn(s);

-Yes.
-The permit fee is $40 with an annual renewal fee of $25.
+Application fee of $40.
+The annual renewal fee is $25.
 A permit is good for the current calendar year.

 When can I burn?

-Assuming you qualify under one of the exclusions or exceptions listed above and have obtained your Backyard Burn Permit, you are permitted to burn yard debris, only, on Oregon Department of Environmental Quality (DEQ) authorized burn days during daylight hours of 7:30 a.m. to two hours prior to sunset.
+Burning yard debris, only, is allowed on DEQ authorized burn days.
+Hours are from 7:30 a.m. to two hours prior to sunset.
 Generally, burn season runs from March 1 through June 15 and then again from Oct.
 1 or Oct.
 15 through Dec.
 15 each year.

 For daily updates, contact your local fire district's burn information telephone number: